Abdul-Jaweed/The-Sparks-Foundation-Internship/README.md

 ### Task 3 : Exploratory Data Analysis - Retail

 #### Objective of the Task is to find out the weak areas where you can Work to Make More Profit.

+### Task 4 : Exploratory Data Analysis - Terrorism

+#### Objective of the Task is to Perform EDA on  'GlobalTerrorism' Dataset.
+As a Security/Defense Analyst, and try to find out the hot zone of Terrorism.